TheCaliforniaCoder/Tic-Tac-Toe/README.md

 ## Wins

    Besides finishing on time, I'd say the biggest win is having learnt so many new ways of creating certain features.
+Array methods proved to be massively    helpful.
+Using .some(), .every(), and .includes() together was probably my biggest time saver.

 ## Key Learnings & Takeaways

    * Using array methods to replace daunting for loops.
    * Placing code snippets in the correct order, (it sounds funny but I actually gained a lot of clarity).
-   * Utilizing certain resources besides Stack Overflow.
+   * Utilizing certain resources besides Stack Overflow like MDN Web Docs.
    * Learning when to ask for help!
 Sometimes I don't need to spend hours/days researching when I have access to mentors to guide me.
    * Realizing that I enjoy working on a team!